 Nutritional therapy to reduce food sensitivity

 Nutritional therapy can help to reduce the sensitivity you have.
 It primarily works by ensuring that you are eating a good diet, which strengthens your body and its immune system.
-This approach can help you to better manage the negative impact a food tolerance has on your life.
+This approach can help you to better manage the negative impact a food intolerance has on your life.
 The logic is that strengthening your immune system helps it to function better.
 This means it gradually stops overreacting the introduction of foodstuffs that are actually harmless.

 Complementary medicine for food intolerance issues